Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

 9. Shave in circular motions:

-If you use a rotary shaver, rotate it around the neck in a circular motion smoothly, instead of the traditional approach of moving the shaver in an up and down movement, with or against the hair direction.
-This method allows you to trim the hairs that are facing any direction without many and repeated swipes that could cause irritation.
+If you use a rotary shaver, rotate it around the neck in a circular motion instead of moving the shaver up-and-down, with or against the hair direction.
+This method allows you to trim the hairs facing any direction without repeated swipes that could irritate them.

 10. Avoid trying too hard to get a close shave:

-To avoid getting a red rash, its best to shave lightly.
-When shaving, you should use the least amount of pressure when using the shaver and do not push the shaver in the direction of your shaving area.
+To avoid getting a red rash, it’s best to shave lightly.
+When shaving, you should use the least amount of pressure when using the shaver and not push the shaver in the direction of your shaving area.

 11. Approach the hairs from different angles:

-To catch the few and elusive last hard to reach hairs, apply small and gentle pressure, and reach the hairs from different angles to clip them.
-In the comfort of your mirror, you can gently tug at your skin and lift the hairs to expose them to the shaver.
+To catch the few and elusive last hard-to-reach hairs, apply small and gentle pressure and reach the hairs from different angles to clip them.
+In the comfort of your mirror, gently tug at your skin and lift the hairs to expose them to the shaver.

 12. Change the comfort setting on your shaver:

-Modern shavers are designed to provide more comfort during shaving that may have an impact on the speed of the shaver.
+Modern shavers are designed to provide more comfort during shaving, which may impact the shaver’s speed.
 To maintain gentleness, set the settings to sensitive to minimize irritation after shaving.

 13. Heal bumps:

-Bumps create a problem during shaving, and when they are present, its best to avoid shaving the skin yet to heal.
-Cortisone creams will assist with any related inflammation until the bumps clear, which can sometimes take two to three weeks.
+Bumps create a problem during shaving; when they are present, it’s best to avoid shaving the skin yet to heal.
+Cortisone creams will assist with any related inflammation until the bumps clear, sometimes taking two to three weeks.
 If the bumps fail to heal and develop symptoms of infection such as pustules and welts, consult a physician for prescription drugs.
-A qualified doctor will even recommend suitable products that can prevent bumps and razor burns.
-Such products can be in the form of retinoids that are used to exfoliate skin and cut down on dead cells build-up or other helpful prescriptions.
+A qualified doctor will recommend suitable products to prevent bumps and razor burns.
+Such products can be in the form of retinoids that are used to exfoliate skin and cut down on dead cell build-up or other helpful prescriptions.

-Red necks can clear out on their own without the necessity of a particular treatment, but if they fail to do so within a reasonable time frame, it is advisable to see a doctor.
-Frequent razor burns should also be treated by a physician.
+Red necks can clear out on their own without needing a particular treatment, but if they fail to do so within a reasonable time frame, it is advisable to see a doctor.
+A physician should also treat frequent razor burns.
 The doctor will also advise you on products that will not cause allergic reactions to your skin.

-Keep in mind that a razor is a tool that should be replaced and maintained as per the manufacturer’s instructions.
-No amount of lubricant or proper shaving direction can save you from a red neck if you decide to use a clogged or blunt blade.
+Remember that a razor is a tool that should be replaced and maintained per the manufacturer’s instructions.
+No amount of lubricant or proper shaving direction can save you from a redneck if you decide to use a clogged or blunt blade.